mironside/mironside.github.io-hugo/content/post/2015-09-23-c-api-internal-access-protection.md

 date = "2015-09-23T00:00:00-06:00"
 +++

+Here's a way to add access protection to a C style set of functions.
+I'm not saying this is a good idea (in fact, it is a chore to maintain).
+This is just something I was thinking about while longing for a syntactical way to scope data to a given api.
+For example, how file scope in a C source file is completely hidden (not just "private") and totally inaccessible outside the translation unit.

-I like C style apis, they're simple and clean.
-When I create an api I use an underscored prefix to group functions in the same api.
+I like C style apis, they're simple and clean to use.
+To start, I prefer using an underscored prefix to group functions in the same api.

 ### C Time API
 {{< highlight c >}}